deejaygraham/deejaygraham.github.io/_posts/2022-11-15-how-to-be-psychic.md

 ## XP

-Given that it's extremely difficult to design a complete architecture before you start building, either Kent Beck or Ward Cunninghma (or another XP person) said that the system should have exactly enough architecture to implement the current set of stories (and therefore tests). for maximum value from the development process, We want the design to look like it was purpose built for your application features as it is now and nothing else (no waste).

 The design should evolve as the system grows.
 Anything like a BDUF system is purely based on guesswork and will necessarily be overly complex and bloated with code we aren;t going to have needed in the end.
 This unnecessary complexity adds expense - time - takes longer to implement, to maintain when not needed.

 Simple Desing -> Enabled by Refactoring -> Backed by fast and reliable tests